ci010/electron-vue-next/docs/index.md

 Following the [security](https://www.electronjs.org/docs/tutorial/security) guideline of electron, in this boilerplate, the renderer process [**does not** have access to nodejs module by default](https://www.electronjs.org/docs/tutorial/security#2-do-not-enable-nodejs-integration-for-remote-content).
 The electron provide the `preload` options in `webPreferences`.
 In this boilerplate, I suggest you to wrap your core logic into `Service`.

 The `Service` is a type of class defined under the `src/main/services`.
 All the public method can be access by the renderer process.
 It's the bridge between the main and renderer.
-You can look at [Writing Service](#writing-service) for the detail about how to add a new service, and the [Using Service in Renderer](#using-service-in-renderer)
+You can look at [Service](#service) for the detail.

 ### NPM Scripts